secwexen/secwexen/README.md

 ## Code of Ethics

-- All research and experiments are conducted in controlled environments.
+- All research, simulations, and tools are conducted in **controlled environments** for learning and defensive purposes.
-- I strictly follow responsible disclosure principles.
+- **Responsible disclosure** is strictly followed for any vulnerabilities discovered.
-- I do not engage in or endorse illegal activity of any kind.
+- Tools are **not intended for illegal use**; misuse is strictly prohibited.
-- The goal is always **learning**, **defense**, and **responsible innovation**.
+- The goal is always to **enhance detection, improve defenses, and advance security research**.

 ---